 “Now, we look ahead to a new day — a new chapter — in Boston’s history,” Janey, a fellow Democrat, added.

 Walsh said for the past two months he’s had regular meetings and conversations with Janey.
 The two have also held extensive planning sessions, he said.

 “Together the council president and myself and our teams have worked diligently to ensure a smooth transition,” he said.

 Janey grew up in Roxbury, and is a graduate of the Boston and Reading Public Schools, as well as Smith College.
 She was elected the first woman to represent District 7 in 2017, and was voted president of the council in 2020.

 She has worked with a number of local advocacy groups, including MassVOTE, the Boston NAACP, the Massachusetts Women’s Political Caucus and Massachusetts Advocates for Children.

 Janey will serve as acting mayor until the November election.
-She has not yet said if she plans on seeking a full term.MORE NEWS: How To Get An Appointment When COVID Vaccines Open For Mass.
-Residents 16+
+She has not yet said if she plans on seeking a full term.MORE NEWS: 'Excited For The Future': Team IMPACT Celebrates 10 Years At Gillette Stadium

 (© Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.)